-Trauma resulting in the tail becoming paralysed, or de-gloved (see below) are the most common causes of tail amputations in cats.
-Unfortunately, blood circulation to the tail is not very good, therefore damaged tails don’t heal well.
+Tail paralysis due to trauma and degloving injuries are the most common causes of tail amputations in cats.
+Unfortunately as blood circulation to the tail is not very good, therefore damaged tails don’t heal well.

 - When an infection or bite wound occurs in the tail that fails to respond to antibiotics.